 $47 a year

 Perfect Your British English Accent!
-Learn to speak standard, neutral RP British English - also known as NSE (Neutral Standard English) and taught at UK drama schools - with Glen McCready, professional actor, presenter, and voiceover artist.
+Learn to speak standard, neutral RP British English - aka NSE (Neutral Standard English) and taught at UK drama schools - with Glen McCready, professional actor, presenter, and voiceover artist.

 "The course begins simply and gets more and more challenging and rewarding" says Glen.
 "It's the result of many years of teaching.
 My students told me that what they want is a course that is broken down into clear, easy-to-follow, short lessons.